 Cyber - Publications Page

-The Long Fuse: Misinformation and the 2020 Election
+The Virus and the Vote: Administering the 2020 Election in a Pandemic

 The Program on Democracy and the Internet runs the work of the Kofi Annan Commission on Elections and Democracy in the Digital Age which will produce guidelines to support democracies, particularly those of the global south.